 By the end of this article, we will have a basic understanding of how to work with a TypeScript project and well… more or less the process is the same in more complex projects.

-So we create a folder, either with the file explorer or with the terminal by executing the following command:
+So we create a folder, either with the file explorer or by running the following command in the terminal:

 mkdir hello-world-typescript